 Click Fraud can also be automated through so called Botnets (hijacked computers) and Clickbots (software to automate clicks).

 How would I know if this was happening to my campaign?

-What can I do if I think it is happening to me?
+What can I do if I think PPC click fraud is happening to me?

-1. Talk to your Pay-per-Click provider (Google, Overture etc.) and let them know that you suspect fraud.
+- Talk to your Pay-per-Click provider (Google, Bing etc.) and let them know that you suspect fraud.
 As part of their day-to-day operation they watch for large scale abuses of the system – after all, their business success depends on people being able to trust their advertising systems.
 They are able to spot unusually high activity coming from certain IP Addresses, Geographical Regions, Affiliate sites etc.